scot-taylor-ibm/compare-comply/relnotes.md

 The following new features and changes to the service are available.

+The release includes the following updates:

+### 19 March 2019
+{: #19-march-2019}

-The release includes the following update:
+The release includes the following updates:

+  - Updates to the `attributes` values available in Element Classification.
+For more information, see [Attributes](/docs/services/compare-comply/?topic=compare-comply-contract_parsing#attributes).

+    The `Address` attribute value has been deprecated.
+    {: important}

+  - Documentation updates for metadata fields.
+For more information, see the descriptions beginning at [Effective dates](/docs/services/compare-comply?topic=compare-comply-contract_parsing#effective_dates).

+  - Beta release of an analysis model for purchase orders, which you can access by using the `/v1/purchase_orders` method.
+For more information, see [Understanding invoice parsing](/docs/services/compare-comply?topic=compare-comply-pos).
+For important information about beta features, see [Beta features](#beta_features). <br/>
+  **Note:** Only the `curl` API is available for this method.
+The method is not currently provided in other SDKs (Go, Java, Python, Node.js, Ruby, Swift).

 ### 5 March 2019
 {: #5-march-2019}

 The release includes the following updates:

   - Additional enhancements to the Compare and Comply Tooling.
-For more information, see [Using the Compare and Comply Tooling](/docs/services/compare-comply/tooling.html#using_tool).
+For more information, see [Using the Compare and Comply Tooling](/docs/services/compare-comply?topic=compare-comply-using_tool).
   - The output of the **Table understanding** method includes a new array called `key_value_pairs` that shows key-value pairs that the service extracted from different cells in a table.
-For more information, see [Understanding key-value pairs](/docs/services/compare-comply/tables.html#key-value-pairs).
+For more information, see [Understanding key-value pairs](/docs/services/compare-comply?topic=compare-comply-understanding_tables#key-value-pairs).

 ### 8 January 2019
 {: #8-jan-2019}

 The release includes the following updates:

   - The output of the `/v1/tables` method now includes an `attributes` array for each body cell.
-For more information, see [Classifying elements](/docs/services/compare-comply/schema.html#output_schema) and [Attributes](/docs/services/compare-comply/parsing.html#attributes).
+For more information, see [Classifying elements](/docs/services/compare-comply?topic=compare-comply-output_schema) and [Attributes](/docs/services/compare-comply?topic=compare-comply-output_schema#attributes).
   - The output of the `/v1/element_classification` method now includes the following:
     - The `parties` array now includes an `importance` field that indicates whether the party is a `Primary` party or an `Unknown` (non-primary) party.
     - The `effective_dates`, `contract_amounts`, and `termination_dates` arrays now each include a `confidence_level` field that indicates a value of `High`, `Medium`, or `Low`.
-    For more information, see [Classifying elements](/docs/services/compare-comply/schema.html#output_schema) and [Understanding element classification](/docs/services/compare-comply/parsing.html#contract_parsing).
+    For more information, see [Classifying elements](/docs/services/compare-comply?topic=compare-comply-output_schema) and [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).
   - The Compare and Comply Tooling includes several enhancements and bug fixes.
-For more information, see [Using the Compare and Comply Tooling](/docs/services/compare-comply/tooling.html#using_tool).
+For more information, see [Using the Compare and Comply Tooling](/docs/services/compare-comply?topic=compare-comply-using_tool).

 ### General Availability release, 6 December 2018
 {: #6-dec-2018}

 The Compare and Comply service is now generally available.
 The GA release includes the following new features and enhancements:

   - Beta release of an analysis model for invoices, which you can access by using the `/v1/invoices` method.
-For more information, see [Understanding invoice parsing](/docs/services/compare-comply/invoices.html#invoices).
+For more information, see [Understanding invoice parsing](/docs/services/compare-comply?topic=compare-comply-invoices).
 For important information about beta features, see [Beta features](#beta_features). <br/>
     **Note:** Only the `curl` API is available for this method.
 The method is not currently provided in other SDKs (Java, Python, Node.js, Ruby).
   - The output of the `POST /v1/comparison` method now includes a boolean named `significant_elements` that indicates if the aligned text contains contractual clauses of significance..
-For more information, see [Comparing two documents](/docs/services/compare-comply/compare.html#compare).
+For more information, see [Comparing two documents](/docs/services/compare-comply?topic=compare-comply-compare).
   - The service accepts Microsoft Word files (DOC, DOCX).
-For more information, see [Supported input formats](/docs/services/compare-comply/formats.html#formats).
+For more information, see [Supported input formats](/docs/services/compare-comply?topic=compare-comply-formats).

 The following table lists file-type support by method.